+LCS Standard Accreditation

+Fees from...

-LCS SME LCS Standard Accreditation Accreditation Fees from...
-Fees from... £1,7502 Year licence £4,950 2 Year licence For larger consultants with a CI For start-ups or smaller consultants with a CI training training capability for their own staff, their clients' staff or for the capability for their clients' staff or general public. the general public.
-The consultant delivers training The consultant delivers training aligned to the LCS framework, is aligned to the LCS framework, responsible for all testing and issues though does not administer LCS certificates. knowledge tests.
-The accreditation fee is based on The consultant pays a low initial the number of certificates to be accreditation fee, and then a fee issued over two years, based on per certificate issued to learners. six fee bands.
-Consultants are licenced for Consultants are licenced for two years and can re-accredit two years and can re-accredit thereafter. thereafter.
-Consultants can promote their Consultants can promote their accredited status using LCS branding. accredited status using LCS branding.
-Each LCS certificate has the Cardiff Each LCS certificate has the Cardiff University logo along with that of the University logo along with that of the accredited consultant. accredited consultant.
-Learners who receive LCS Learners who receive LCS certificates are eligible to register certificates are eligible to register as Practitioner Members of the as Practitioner Members of the LCS community free of charge.
-LCS community free of charge.
+2 Year licence

+- For larger consultants with a CI training capability for their own staff, their clients' staff or for the general public. - The consultant delivers training aligned to the LCS framework, is responsible for all testing and issues LCS certificates - The accreditation fee is based on the number of certificates to be issued over two years, based on six fee bands - Consultants are licenced for two years and can re-accredit thereafter. - Consultants can promote their accredited status using LCS branding.
+Each LCS certificate has the Cardiff University logo along with that of the accredited consultant - Learners who receive LCS certificates are eligible to register as Practitioner Members of the LCS community free of charge.